You Make the Call!

 This scenario plays out seemingly all the time on the pickleball courts.
 Luckily it is explicitly addressed in the pickleball rulebook where it states that calling the ball out before it bounces is considered partner communication.
 Therefore, the ball can still be played if it lands in.

-If, while the ball is in the air, a player yells “out,” “no,” “bounce it,” or any other word to communicate to his or her partner that the ball may be out, it shall be considered player communication.
-If the ball lands in, play will continue.
-If the out call is made after the ball has hit the playing surface, it shall be considered a line call and play shall stop. (revised April 1, 2011)
+While the ball is in the air, if a player yells “out,” “no,” “bounce it,” or any other words to communicate to his or her partner that the ball may be out, it shall be considered player communication only and not considered a line call.

 Need More Pickleball Rules Clarifications & Interpretations?